War over Taiwan undesirable, but not unthinkable

 The latest study, one of four since 1996, evaluates the evolving balance of power as expected to shape up in 2017.

-The Scorecard, which gave the U.S. an overwhelming edge when it first published in 1996, now states that the 2017 balance is now trending in the other direction.
+The military balance The Scorecard, which gave the U.S. an overwhelming edge when it first published in 1996, now states that the 2017 balance is now trending in the other direction.

 It refrains from declaring an outright winner because so many variables are involved but outlines ways each side could prevail through its advantages.